 10

-One of the few tourist-oriented resort towns in the state, Gulf Shores ranks high on places to visit in Alabama.
-Renowned for its white-sand beaches, culinary diversity and tourist attractions, the southernmost settlement along the Gulf of Mexico is a great getaway.
+One of the few tourist-oriented resort towns in the state, Gulf Shores ranks high on nice places to visit in Alabama.
+Renowned for its white-sand beaches, culinary diversity, and tourist attractions, the southernmost settlement along the Gulf of Mexico is a great getaway.
+We also love how this beach community has a good balance of the old and young, making it a nice place to visit with your beloved family members.

-While the beaches are definitely the high point of a visit here, there are other places worth exploring.
-The Gulf State Park with its hiking trails and recreational activities is a popular destination as is its Fishing Pier.
+While the beaches are the high point of visiting here, other places are worth exploring.
+The Gulf State Park, with its hiking trails and recreational activities, is a popular destination, as is its Fishing Pier.
 Another destination that is growing in popularity is the Alabama Gulf Coast Zoo.
+Additionally, the incredible restaurants are worth trying out as well!
+It’s truly a nice destination for a weekend family getaway.
+And speaking of which, you should check out these beachfront hotels in Gulf Shores as well!

 Guntersville